How to handle a flat tire

 Step by step of how to fix a flat on an UTV:

-• If no flat ground is accessible, decide the best approach to your unique situation (winch from side, roll until you get to flat ground, safely level vehicle using available terrain).
+• If no flat ground is accessible, decide the best approach to your unique situation (e.g., winch from the side, roll until you get to flat ground, safely level the vehicle using available terrain).

-• Clear debris and and chap the edges of the hole by inserting the jagged tool through the puncture.
+• Clear debris and clear the hole's edges by inserting the jagged tool through the puncture.

 • Scratch up the area around the puncture and apply cement to the area around the puncture.

-• Thread a plug through the eye of the insert tool and insert plug into puncture.
+• Thread a plug through the eye of the insert tool and insert the plug into the puncture.

-• Remove insert tool and cut off ends of the plug that are sticking out
+• Remove the insert tool and cut off the ends of the plug that are sticking out

-• Use the CO2 cartridge to inflate to preferred PSI
+• Use a compressor to inflate to the preferred PSI

 • Check for leaks often

-Can't I just drive with flat back to trailhead?
+Can't I just drive with a flat back to the trailhead?

-Unless you've exhausted any and all other options and this is your bsolute LAST option to get your party home safe, the answer is No. Riding without any pressure in your tire can destroy your wheel, hub and suspension causing thousands of dollars in damage and could even delay your recovery if you further destroy moving parts of the vehicle.
+Unless you've exhausted all other options and this is your absolute LAST option to get your party home safe, the answer is No. Riding without any pressure in your tire can destroy your wheel, hub, and suspension, causing thousands of dollars in damage.
+It could even delay your recovery if you further destroy moving parts of the vehicle.

 Tire plugs or just bring a spare?

 If you have the ability to bring both, do it.
 Carrying a spare is always a great idea for you or anyone else in your party that has a flat.
 Valor Offroad has the industries first dual-drill UTV wheel specifically designed for recovery situations where your spare has both 4x137 AND 4x156 bolt patterns to fit nearly ALL make/model UTVs and ATVs on the trail.
-Search for the V02 above.
+Click to learn more about our Dual Drill UTV wheels

 Tire plugs are an essential and you should always carry a complete tire plug repair kit on you at all times when riding.
 Most kits are under $40 and are one of the cheapest solutions for simple puncture flats so you can finish the ride instead of limping back to trailhead.